 April 13 — Lincoln’s Council of War

-On the morning of April 13, Lincoln gathered his officer for a Council of War to discuss their situation.
+On the morning of April 13, Lincoln gathered his officers for a Council of War to discuss their situation.
 He outlined to his senior officers the state of the troops, provisions, stores, and artillery.
 Some of them expressed concerns about the defensive works, and General Lachlan McIntosh suggested that they should evacuate the Continental troops from Charleston.

 The meeting was interrupted when the British batteries along the First Parallel opened fire on Charleston.
 The British guns bombarded the American lines and the city for the rest of the day.
 American artillery fired back, and the two sides continued to fire on each other until midnight.

 The British battery on Hampstead Hill fired “hot shot” into the town, which started several fires.
 There were also civilian casualties in Charleston.

 That same day, the Governor of South Carolina, John Rutledge, escaped from the city.
 Rutledge made his way toward North Carolina.
 Soon after, he would join up with Colonel Abraham Buford in the backcountry.

 April 14 — The Battle of Monck’s Corner

 While the Siege of Charleston continued, American forces under the command of General Isaac Huger were posted at Monck’s Corner, 30 miles north of Charleston.
 The position was vital to American communication and supply lines, and, if necessary, Lincoln’s escape route from Charleston.
 Clinton sent Lieutenant Colonel Banastre Tarleton and a contingent of troops to engage Huger.